The twist ending of "Planet Of The Apes" (2001) explained

 2. Leo arrives much later (but still in what is technically his own past because the movie starts out some time in the future).
 He discovers a regular Earth but it is now populated by apes.

-Regardless of how good the movie is, this is a pretty cool and sophisticated model of time travel and the final reveal makes complete sense, as well as being a mind-boggler in the best spirit of the original.
+Regardless of how good the rest of the movie is, this is a pretty cool and sophisticated model of time travel, and the final reveal makes complete sense, as well as being a mind-boggler in the best spirit of the original.
 I am led to believe that nobody involved in its production - even the director - actually understood the twist ending.
-I believe the only person who actually "got it" was the original script writer, and the twist was simply left in by everybody who looked at the script after him, each reader reasoning that the twist was still good even if he, personally, didn't understand it.
+I believe the only person who actually "got it" was the original script writer, and the twist was simply left in by everybody who looked at the script afterwards, each reader reasoning that the twist was still good even if they, personally, didn't understand it.

 2009-11-03 21:37:05 by YarKramer: